What Is Gluten, and Should You Eat It?

 The following are some examples of healthy gluten-containing grains:

 - freekah (cracked wheat)

 So, with that, I think I’ll sign off to go make a bowl of hearty, delicious oatmeal.
 As long as you are getting variety in your diet, with lots of colorful fruit, vegetables and greens, you should have no problem.
 It’s better to include these things sustainably than to try and cut them out altogether, provided you have no health condition that prevents you from doing so.

 What do you think?
 Have you ever tried a gluten-free diet?
 Did you feel any different?
+Do you have any favorite gluten-free foods other people should know about?
 Leave your thoughts in the comments below, and let’s start a conversation.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.